vserova/book/pages/ch_app.md

 ### Data Specification Conversion

-When parsing a data specification, <span class="nctnt ncbi-app">DATATOOL</span> identifies the specification format based on the source file extension - ASN, DTD, or XSD.
+When parsing a data specification, **DATATOOL** identifies the specification format based on the source file extension - ASN, DTD, or XSD.

 #### Scope Prefixes

-Initially, <span class="nctnt ncbi-app">DATATOOL</span> and the serial library supported serialization in ASN.1 and XML format, and conversion of ASN.1 specification into DTD.
+Initially, **DATATOOL** and the serial library supported serialization in ASN.1 and XML format, and conversion of ASN.1 specification into DTD.
 Compared to ASN.1, DTD is a very sketchy specification in the sense that there is only one primitive type - string, and all elements are defined globally.
 The latter feature of DTD led to a decision to use ‘scope prefixes’ in XML output to avoid potential name conflicts.
 For example, consider the following ASN.1 specification:

     Date ::= CHOICE {
         str VisibleString,